List of diplomatic missions in Australia

 Consulates were operating in Australian cities long before the Commonwealth of Australia was founded in 1901.
 The United States opened a consulate in Sydney in 1836, with other countries later following including Switzerland (1855), Germany (1879) and Japan (1896, in Townsville).

 The diplomatic corps was first established in Canberra in 1936 when the United Kingdom appointed its first High Commissioner to Australia.
 Canada appointed a representative in 1939 and the United States of America established a legation in 1940.
 This was followed in early 1941 by Japan only for the legation to be closed in December 1941 with the entry of Japan into World War II.
 The period 1941-1945 saw additional legations opened by wartime allies China, the Union of Soviet Socialist Republics, France and the Netherlands and the appointment of High Commissioners by New Zealand and India.
 In 1946, Australia and the United States upgraded their diplomatic relations to ambassadorial level and exchanged ambassadors in September of that year.
 This was followed for the other legations of permanent members of the UN Security Council, France, China and the Union of Soviet Socialist Republics in 1948 and by the late 1960s all existing legations in Canberra had been upgraded to embassies.

 Initially residences and chanceries were in the Canberra suburbs of Red Hill and Forrest.
 The majority of missions are today in the lakeside suburb of Yarralumla or the suburb of O'Malley in the Woden Valley.
 Many countries have built their chanceries in distinctive architectural styles reflecting national traditions or aspirations.

 Some countries have chosen not to establish an embassy in Canberra but instead operate a consulate in a major city, such as Melbourne and Sydney.

-As of 2025, Canberra hosts 114 embassies/high commissions.
+As of August 2026, Canberra hosts 114 embassies/high commissions..
+This includes the embassy of Afghanistan, whose operations have been suspended since June 30, 2026.